NickSale/NickSale.github.io/_pages/publications.md

 <h3>Center vortices in SU(2) lattice gauge theory</h3>
 <p>
-My current project builds on the previous one by seeking to detect vortices in more complicated models called lattice gauge theories.
-QCD is one such gauge theory, but we start simpler by removing the quarks and reducing the gauge group from SU(3) to SU(2).
-The pure SU(2) gauge theory we're left with still exhibits some of the interesting phenomena we're interested in such as a deconfinement phase transition.
-One of the most compelling arguments for why this transition occurs relies on vortices but, unlike the point-like vortices in the XY model, these take the form of two-dimensional closed surfaces.
-I am currently working on filtrations which explicity construct these vortex surfaces.
+My most recent project sought to detect vortices in configurations of SU(2) lattice gauge theory.
+We can think of this as being a toy model of QCD where the quarks are infinitely heavy and the gauge group is reduced from SU(3) to SU(2).
+Nevertheless, we're left with some of the interesting phenomena we're interested in such as confinement and the deconfinement phase transition.
+One of the most compelling arguments for why this transition occurs relies on objects called center vortices but, unlike the point-like vortices in the XY model, these take the form of two-dimensional closed surfaces.
+For a configuration of the model, I construct a filtered complex complex that attempts to construct cubical approximations of those vortex surfaces based on the values of Wilson loops.
+In particular, the filtration is gauge-invariant where as most existing methods of looking for center vortices rely on gauge fixing.
+I demonstrated that the resulting persistence diagrams are sensitive to vortices explicitly inserted by boundary conditions and that they can be used to quantitatively analyse the deconfinement phase transition.
+See the papers <a onclick="clickSU2CenterVortices()" href="#su2_center_vortices">here</a>.
 </p>

 <h3>Other projects</h3>